zincarla/STIGSupport/Readme.md

 ### Get-CKLVulnInformation

-Returns an array of the vulns in the CKL file (ID, Title, Version, Description/VulnDiscussion, FixText, CheckText)
+**OBSOLETE - Use Get-VulnInformation** Returns an array of the vulns in the CKL file (ID, Title, Version, Description/VulnDiscussion, FixText, CheckText)

 ```powershell
 Get-CKLVulnInformation -CKLData $CKLData